osallou/goterra/README.md

 Then user can run an application, specifying an endpoint and a set of variable.
 Variables will be written to a *variable.tf* file which can be used in Terraform templates (for user connection for example, choice of flavor, etc.).
 API also offers some *sensitive inputs* which are managed differently (not stored like other variables but injected via environement variables only). *sensitive inputs* are not accessible by recipes, only by terraform templates.

 Recipes, Endpoints, Templates and applications can be set as *public* to make them available to other namespaces.

+### Execution

+When an application is ran, user provides expected inputs, then run is sent to a queue.
+Once queue executes the run, VMs are deployed.
+Deployment is in 2 steps:

+* Terraform plan: the VMs (with storage, etc.) are deployed, once done, run is in deploy_succes (or failure) status
+* Once a VM is started, recipes are applied, their status can be obtained from goterra store component, or, in UI, seen in Recipes status.
+Each VM will have a specific recipe status (over or failed).

+All run inputs are available as variables for Terraform plan AND recipes as environment variables.

+A deployment is considered successfull only when both plan and recipes are in success.
+In case of recipe failure, some error logs are available.
+However VMs will not be stopped.
+User **should** ask for resources destruction in case of failure.

+User can get all outputs (if any) defined by terraform plan directly from goterra *deploy* component.
+Other data set in *store* by VMs should be queried directly in *store* component.

+When run is stopped, all resources, including *store* data are deleted.

+Only run *owner* can access store data.

+### Store

+*store* component can be used in terraform to exchange data between VMs.
+Help with *goterra-cli* command, automatically installed in VMs, one can push or fetch data on the *store*.
+In case of fetch, if requested key is not present, it will wait until a defined timeout to get it.
+After the timeout, it fails.

+An example scenario is a master VM that generates a token, push it to the *store*.
+During this time a slave VM fetches this token, waiting for it to be available.
+Once available it takes its value for its own setup and connect to the master with the token.

 ## License